Albania With Kids – What To See & Where To Stay

 You’ll pass huge canyons and soaring cliff tops, and if you leave the kids in charge of the camera (occasionally), they’ll have a great time snapping away at the nature all around them.

-Berat Castle dates back around 2500 years, so kids can learn all about the history, whilst having plenty of space to roam.
-With amazing views, Berat Castle is the ideal place to explore freely, without huge crowds.
+Berat Castle dates back around 2500 years, so kids can learn about history while having plenty of space to roam.
+With incredible views, Berat Castle is the ideal place to explore freely, without huge crowds.

 Skanderbeg Square, Tirana

-There is a huge carousel too, which little ones will enjoy, and a fountain kids can splash around in.
+There is a huge carousel too, which little ones will enjoy, and kids can splash around in a fountain.
 On occasion, there is live music and street entertainment, especially on the weekends.

 Mount Djati, Tirana

-Just outside the capital, you will find a huge mountain which overlooks proceedings on a daily basis.
-This is Mount Djati, and heading there with the kids is a must do!
+Just outside the capital, you will find a huge mountain that overlooks proceedings daily.
+This is Mount Djati, and heading there with the kids is a must-do!

 The cable car to the summit is just the beginning of the adventure, as once you arrive, the views are amazing, the natural surroundings are sublime, and the adventure playground at the top will thrill your kids even more.
-You can paraglide, hike, bike, and enjoy a coffee, all at the same time.
+The opportunity to paraglide, hike, bike, and enjoy a coffee simultaneously makes this one of the best places to visit in Albania with kids.

 Butrint National Park

-UNESCO World Heritage-listed, Butrint National Park is the ideal place for an outdoor adventure.
-There is a huge blue lagoon in the center of the park, and many different types of wildlife that call the area home.
+UNESCO World Heritage-listed Butrint National Park is the ideal place for an outdoor adventure.
+There is a huge blue lagoon in the center of the park and many different types of wildlife that call the area home.
+Butrint is easily one of the top Albania tourist attractions to visit with kids in tow.

 In addition, you’ll find history dating back as far as the Bronze Age, which kids can learn about first hand.
 Do we need to mention wide, open spaces again, because there’s plenty of those here too!